Towards Automated Semantic Interpretability in Reinforcement Learning via Vision-Language Models: Introduction

-Existing approaches have attempted to bridge the gap between raw image inputs and interpretable features~\cite{arulkumaran2017deep} to facilitate model understanding but fall short in semantic interpretability.
-Many approaches either produce mathematical or visual representations that do not correspond to human-understandable concepts~\cite{Liu2015feature,greydanus2018visualizing} or rely on predefined feature spaces that aren't generalize across different environments, using CNNs~\cite{doumanoglou2023unsupervisedinterpretablebasisextraction} or ViTs~\cite{scabini2024comparativesurveyvisiontransformers} to establish mappings between inputs and semantic features.
-As a result, human intervention has traditionally played a key role, either by manually defining semantically meaningful feature spaces~\cite{Zytek2022need} or by labeling machine-generated features to associate them with semantically meaningful concepts~\cite{templeton2024scaling}.
+In this paper, we tackle the challenge of mapping high-dimensional observations into human-understandable features that can serve as a low-dimensional input space for interpretable decision-making models.
+Prior work has attempted to bridge the gap between raw image inputs and interpretable features~\cite{arulkumaran2017deep}, but existing methods fall short of true semantic interpretability.
+Some approaches generate mathematical or visual representations that do not correspond to human-understandable concepts~\cite{Liu2015feature,greydanus2018visualizing}.
+Others rely on predefined feature spaces that fail to generalize across environments~\cite{doumanoglou2023unsupervisedinterpretablebasisextraction, scabini2024comparativesurveyvisiontransformers}.
+As a result, human involvement remains central: researchers either manually define semantic features~\cite{Zytek2022need} or label machine-generated ones~\cite{templeton2024scaling}.
+However, this reliance on human annotation is not automated and incurs significant time costs, limiting scalability to new domains.

-The emergence of Vision-Language Models (VLMs) has opened new possibilities for overcoming these challenges.
-These models, known for their capabilities in fine-grained visual understanding, language reasoning, and decision-making ~\cite{bommasani2022opportunitiesrisksfoundationmodels,yang2023foundationmodelsdecisionmaking,chen2024visionlanguagemodelsprovidepromptable}, have seen widespread use in various tasks ~\cite{yang2023foundationmodelsdecisionmaking,zhai2024finetuninglargevisionlanguagemodels}.
-In this work, we demonstrate that VLMs can substitute humans in defining and extracting semantic features, serving not merely as a ``scarecrow in oz'' ~\cite{williams2024scarecrow} or a cost-effective fallback to human labor, but as a scalable and automated solution that matches human performance.
+The emergence of Vision-Language Models (VLMs) has opened new possibilities for addressing these challenges, particularly the difficulty of building human-aligned feature extractor.
+VLMs, known for their capabilities in visual understanding, language reasoning, and decision-making ~\cite{yang2023foundationmodelsdecisionmaking}, have seen widely used in various tasks ~\cite{yang2023foundationmodelsdecisionmaking,zhai2024finetuninglargevisionlanguagemodels}.